 • Don't use Traffic campaigns if you want conversions

-• Use Advantage+ campaigns for broader, AI-optimized delivery
+• Use meta-advantage-plus-campaigns for broader, AI-optimized delivery

 • Test different objectives to find your most cost-effective approach